 GnRH is a peptide that stimulates the secretion of the pituitary hormones that are responsible for sex steroid production and normal reproductive function.
 Researchers have found that chronic administration of GnRH agonists, after initial stimulation, reversibly shuts down this transmitter pathway and is clinically useful in treating hormone-dependent diseases such as endometriosis and uterine fibroids.
 Several companies have developed peptide GnRH agonists on this principle, such as Lupron® and Zoladex®.
 However, since they are peptides, they must be injected via a depot formulation rather than the preferred oral route of administration.
 In addition, GnRH agonists can take up to several weeks to exert their desired effect once the initial stimulation has occurred, a factor not seen with the use of GnRH antagonists.
-More importantly, until the desired effects are
+Upon administration, GnRH agonists have shown a tendency to exacerbate the condition via a hormonal flare.
+More importantly, the profound suppression effect observed with GnRH agonists is similar to that seen after menopause and can be associated with hot flashes and the loss of bone mineral density.

-&quot;Phase I" indicates that we or our collaborators are conducting clinical trials with a smaller number of subjects to determine early safety profile, maximally tolerated dose and pharmacological properties of the product in human volunteers.
+[&]quot;Phase II" indicates that we or our collaborators are conducting clinical trials on groups of patients afflicted with a specific disease in order to determine preliminary efficacy, optimal dosages and expanded evidence of safety.

-&quot;Research" indicates identification and evaluation of compound(s) in laboratory and preclinical models.
+[&]quot;Research" indicates identification and evaluation of compound(s) in laboratory and preclinical models.

-&quot;CRF1 and CRF2" refer to two CRF receptor subtypes.
+[&]quot;CRF1 and CRF2" refer to two CRF receptor subtypes.